Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

     - life counter
   + Managed all source control through GitHub.
     - Merged conflicts
-    - Yelled at people when commited to the wrong branch followed by rollback to previous commit state
+    - Yelled at people when committed to the wrong branch followed by rollback to previous commit state
   + Contributed to the SRS document, notably on the functional requirements
   + Provided consultation and editing for Project Management Document